 When learning about Six Sigma, it may help to consider these charts, which detail how sigma level relates to defects per million opportunities (DPMO), and some real-world examples.

-An organization can have difficulty telling its overall sigma level because some of its critical processes are more important to its operations than others.
+It can be difficult to assess an overall sigma level because some critical processes are more important than others.
 One approach is to weight each of the critical processes when calculating overall sigma level.

 The use of slogans such as "zero defects" to spur quality can be counterproductive, detracting attention from the tried-and-true tools and culture associated with successful Six Sigma programs.